arcan1s/awesome-widgets/CONTRIBUTING.md

 * Class constructor should have default arguments.
 Use `QObject *parent` property for QObject based classes.
 * QObject based classes constructors should have explicit modifier.
+* Create one file (source and header) per class.
+* `else if` construction is allowed and recommended.
+* 'true ? foo : bar' construction is allowed and recommended for one-line assignment.

 Comments
 --------